MatthewJMangan/Getting-and-Cleaning-Data-Project/CodeBook.md

 - A _ spacing was added in between words of variable names

-8 - The resulting data set from step 7 was summarized as the average of each variable to create a new data set DF5.
+8 - The resulting data set from step 7 was summarized as the average of each variable to create a new data set DF5 a table containing 180 rows and 89 columns.
 This data is output into Final_Data.txt

 ## Variable Names